9-3-capstone-team-3/Frontend/frontend/README.md

 # CodeFusion

-This is a web application built with PERN (PostgreSQL, Express, React, Node.js) that allows users (Junior Software Developers) to collaborate on open source projects.
+This is a web application built with PERN (PostgreSQL, Express, React, Node.js) that allows users (Junior Software Developers) to learn and then simulate the git/github code contribution process.

 ## Team Members